Introducing Open Public

 GitHub activity surge chart comparing commits and Actions minutes

 Something has got to give.
-These people and projects need support.
+These people and projects need more support.

 Introducing Open Public (opub)

 We link donors to open source projects.
-Donations fund donated compute for over 30 leading agentic coding models.
+Donations fund access to over 30 leading coding models.
 Token usage is public.
 Donors know their generosity went toward the projects they support.

-They might use GitHub's Copilot CLI to manage GitHub issues and PRs, Continue to review and audit incoming PRs, or spend raw tokens for development and fixes through popular harnesses like Claude Code, OpenAI Codex, Mistral Vibe, or OpenCode.
+• spend raw tokens for development and fixes through popular harnesses like Claude Code, OpenAI Codex, Mistral Vibe, or OpenCode

-Spend events roll back to the opub project page, so donor impact is visible in the project ledger.
+Spend events appear on the opub project page, so donor impact is visible in the project ledger.
 If a maintainer's agentic session starts through the opub open source CLI, compute usage is considered Linked: donors can see that spend was tied to the compute key and project session they funded.

 The juice to stay afloat